Kazakhstan: Russian Kazakhstan

-In the first half of the 18th century, the Russian Empire constructed the Irtysh line, a series of forty-six forts and ninety-six redoubts, including Omsk (1716), Semipalatinsk (1718), Pavlodar (1720), Orenburg (1743) and Petropavlovsk (1752), to prevent Kazakh and Oirat raids into Russian territory.
+In the first half of the 18th century the Russian Empire constructed the Irtysh line, a series of forty-six forts and ninety-six redoubts, including Omsk (1716), Semipalatinsk (1718), Pavlodar (1720), Orenburg (1743) and Petropavlovsk (1752), to prevent Kazakh and Oirat raids into Russian territory.
 In the late 18th century the Kazakhs took advantage of Pugachev's Rebellion, which was centred on the Volga area, to raid Russian and Volga German settlements.
 In the 19th century, the Russian Empire began to expand its influence into Central Asia.
 The "Great Game" period is generally regarded as running from approximately 1813 to the Anglo-Russian Convention of 1907.
-The tsars effectively ruled over most of the territory belonging to what is now the Republic of Kazakhstan.
+The tsars effectively ruled over most of the territory belonging to what became the Republic of Kazakhstan.

-The Russian Empire introduced an administrative system and built military garrisons and barracks in its effort to establish a presence in Central Asia in the so-called "Great Game" for dominance in the area against the British Empire, which was extending its influence from the south in India and Southeast Asia.
-Russia built its first outpost, Orsk, in 1735.
-Russia introduced the Russian language in all schools and governmental organisations.

-Russia's efforts to impose its system aroused the resentment of the Kazakhs, and, by the 1860s, some Kazakhs resisted its rule.
-Russia had disrupted the traditional nomadic lifestyle and livestock-based economy, and people were suffering from starvation, with some Kazakh tribes being decimated.
-The Kazakh national movement, which began in the late 19th century, sought to preserve the native language and identity by resisting the attempts of the Russian Empire to assimilate and stifle Kazakh culture.
+In the words of A. I. Maksheev, "during the whole of the eighteenth and the beginning of the nineteenth century, the Kazakhs were Russian subjects in name only.
+In reality, they preserved their independence.
+The Russians had to separate themselves from them with fortresses and troops and did not even dare to cross the Line."
+However, this began to change in the 1820s.

-Due to its incorporation into the Russian Empire, Kazakh intellectuals led a cultural renaissance that surpassed those of other Central Asian peoples.
-Russian schooling brought modern ideas to the steppe, and figures like Shoqan Walikhanov and Abay Kunanbayev adapted these ideas to the specific needs of Kazakh society, creating a secular culture unparalleled in other parts of Asian Russia.
+Beginning in the late 19th century, the Kazakh national movement sought to preserve the native language and cultural identity in opposition to the Russian Empire's assimilation policies.
+At the same time, Russian-style education introduced modern ideas to the steppe, and figures like Shoqan Walikhanov and Abay Kunanbayev adapted these ideas to the specific needs of Kazakh society, creating a secular culture unparalleled in other parts of Asian Russia.